aspecto-io/sns-sqs-big-payload/README.md

 Important:

-> Make sure you also have `aws-sdk` installed, bacause it's listed as a peer dependency, so won't be installed automatically.
+> Make sure you also have `aws-sdk` installed, because it's listed as a peer dependency, so won't be installed automatically.

 ## Usage